 Head to Toe

 Always dress with the full length in mind.
 Include shoes and socks in your wardrobe considerations.
-Family members may want to bring comfortable slip-on walking shoes to keep your nice shoes looking their best while walking from spot to spot at your
+Family members may want to bring comfortable slip-on walking shoes to keep your picture shoes clean while walking from spot to spot at your photo location.

 All The Details